Franz Rosenzweig: Early life and education

 Franz Rosenzweig was born in Kassel, Germany, to an affluent, minimally observant Jewish family.
 His father owned a factory for dyestuff and was a city council member.
 Through his granduncle, Adam Rosenzweig, he came in contact with traditional Judaism and was inspired to request Hebrew lessons when he was around 11 years old.
-Yet he did not learn of Sabbat eve until after he was in college.
 He started to study medicine for five semesters in Göttingen, Munich, and Freiburg.
 In 1907 he changed subjects and studied history and philosophy in Freiburg and Berlin.

-Rosenzweig, under the influence of his cousin and close friend Eugen Rosenstock-Huessy, considered converting to Christianity.
+Rosenzweig, under the influence of his colleague and close friend Eugen Rosenstock-Huessy, considered converting to Christianity.
 Determined to embrace the faith as the early Christians did, he resolved to live as an observant Jew first, before becoming Christian.
 After attending Yom Kippur services at a small Orthodox synagogue in Berlin, he underwent a mystical experience.
 As a result, he became a baal teshuva.
 Although he never recorded what transpired, he never again entertained converting to Christianity.

 In 1913, he turned to Jewish philosophy.
 His letters to his cousin and close friend Eugen Rosenstock-Huessy, whom he had nearly followed into Christianity, have been published as Judaism Despite Christianity.
 Rosenzweig was a student of Hermann Cohen, and the two became close.
 While writing a doctoral dissertation on Georg Wilhelm Friedrich Hegel, Hegel and the State, Rosenzweig turned against idealism and sought a philosophy that did not begin with an abstract notion of the human.

-Later in the decade, Rosenzweig discovered a manuscript apparently written in Hegel's hand, which he named "The Oldest Systematic Program of German Idealism."
+Later in the decade, Rosenzweig discovered a manuscript apparently written in Hegel’s hand, which he named The Oldest Systematic Program of German Idealism.
 The manuscript (first published in 1917) has been dated to 1796 and appears to show the influence of F. W. J. Schelling and Friedrich Hölderlin.
-Despite early debate about the authorship of the document, scholars now generally accept that it was written by Hegel, making Rosenzweig's discovery valuable for contemporary Hegel scholarship.
+Despite early debate about the authorship of the document, scholars now generally accept that it was written by Hegel, making Rosenzweig’s discovery valuable for contemporary Hegel scholarship.